mochi-neko/StbImageSharpForUnity/README.md

 }
 ```

-to `/Packages/manifest.json` on your Unity project.
+to `/Packages/manifest.json` on your Unity project and add its reference to your Assembly Definition.

 Also you can add a demo codes by adding